perrette/papers/README.md

 - better handling of attachment / multiple files
 - key generation

-As well as:
-- parse other info (author name, year) from PDF, especially for old papers
-    - maybe worthwhile to look into crossref's parser written in Ruby
-- fetch bibtex from alternative info (author name, year...), especially for old papers
-    - this is currently possible with the standard crossref API (and nice python package [crossrefapi](https://github.com/fabiobatalha/crossrefapi)), but the result is `json`    - not sure how to convert the json result `into` a `bibtex` file in the general case
-    - for recent papers with DOI, a second request can be made, as workaround, but this feature is mostly inteded for old papers without DOI.

 All this in a set of planned commands:
 - `myref addone (-k KEY | --auto-key) [--no-check] --author NAME --year YEAR [--file FILE [FILE...]] ...` : manually add one new entry (for the sake of completeness)